InfuseAI/primehub-site/docs/model-deployment-tutorial-prepackaged-image.md

 ## Tutorial Steps

 1. Go to [User Portal](quickstart/login-portal-user) and select `Models`.
-2. Confirm if the current group is what you desire; switch the group by the `Group:` dropdown at the top of the right side.
-3. Then we are in [model deployment list page](model-deployment-feature#list), now clicking on `Create Deployment` button.
+2. Then we are in [model deployment list page](model-deployment-feature#list), now clicking on `Create Deployment` button.
-4. Fill in the `Deployment name` field with `quickstart-mnist`
+3. Fill in the `Deployment name` field with `quickstart-mnist`

    Fill in the `Model Image` field with `infuseai/tensorflow2-prepackaged_rest:v0.3.0`; This image is a pre-packaged base image that can serve TensorFlow2 model.